Maryna-Volynets/Data-Analysis-Portfolio/Cyclistic-marketing-program/README.md

 Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, we want to understand how casual riders and annual members use Cyclistic bikes differently.
 From these insights, we will design a new marketing strategy to convert casual riders into annual members.

 ## Project Overview
-This project analyzes Cyclistic bike-share trip data for 2024 to identify behavioral differences between annual members and casual riders and provide marketing recommendations to convert casual riders into members.
+This project analyzes Cyclistic bike-share data for 2024 to identify behavioral differences between annual members and casual riders and provide data-driven marketing strategies to increase membership conversion and revenue.

 ### We need to answer the following questions: